Currently showing all bridges ·

 Big Walnut Creek Bridge (Putnam County, Indiana)

-Built ca. 1900; replaced 1992Lost through truss bridge over Big Walnut Creek on CR 850 SReplaced by new bridge
+Built ca. 1900; replaced 1992Lost Camelback through truss bridge over Big Walnut Creek on CR 850 SReplaced by new bridge

-Black River Bridge (Posey County, Indiana)
+Black River-Griffin Road Bridge (Posey County, Indiana)

-Blue Island Railroad Yard Bridges (Cook County, Illinois)
+Blue Island Yard Bridges (Cook County, Illinois)

 Built in 1935, rebuit in 1964-655 different Camelback Pratt through truss bridges on several different railroads crossing Cal Sag Channel4 wider spans still in use by railroad, a 5th narrower span not used at this time